-- How might the proportionality provisions ease reporting burdens or reduce challenges within reporting, if at all? - Do the reliefs provided in IFRS S1 and IFRS S2 give appropriate transitional relief as preparers develop their reporting in this area?
+- How might the proportionality provisions\ ease reporting burdens or reduce challenges within reporting, if at all? - Do the reliefs provided in IFRS S1 and IFRS S2 give appropriate transitional relief as preparers develop their reporting in this area?
 Please explain your answer. - Are there any further anticipated challenges in the application of IFRS S1 and IFRS S2 that are not considered or addressed in the standards and guidance?

-refer to the summary of proportionality mechanisms and temporary reliefs in the ISSB's Feedback Statement on IFRS S1 and IFRS S2
+\refer to the summary of proportionality mechanisms and temporary reliefs in the ISSB's Feedback Statement on IFRS S1 and IFRS S2

-As a banking group whose customers are often small and medium-sized enterprises (SMEs), we welcome the ISSB's proportionality provisions.
+As representatives of a wide range of firms, both large and small, as well as firms whose customers are often small and medium-sized enterprises (SMEs), we welcome the ISSB's proportionality provisions.

-If the UK seeks to offer additional reliefs for anticipated implementation challenges, these should ideally be in the form of extended transition/implementation periods, rather than substantive carve-outs, which risk limiting international interoperability of the disclosures.
+While we support full endorsement of the ISSB standards in the UK, the standards include reporting practices and requirements which are relatively untested for UK companies.
+Given UK firms' differing experience and capabilities in sustainability reporting, as well as ongoing shortfalls in data and methodology availability, some reliefs will be appropriate.
+If the UK seeks to offer additional reliefs for anticipated implementation challenges, these should ideally only be in the form of extended transition/implementation periods, rather than substantive carve-outs, which risk limiting international interoperability of the disclosures.
+Authorities should encourage voluntary disclosure during any transition period.